Salzschneider/PSR-2-Fork/PSR-2-coding-style-guide.md

 - Control structure keywords MUST have one space after them; method and function calls MUST NOT.

-- Opening braces for control structures MUST go on the same line, and closing braces MUST go on the next line after the body.
+- Opening braces for control structures MUST go on the next line, and closing braces MUST go on the next line after the body.

 - Opening parentheses for control structures MUST NOT have a space after them,